braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_attributes/nested_custom_attribute_support.md

 ## Limitations

-- Nested custom attributes are intended for custom attributes sent via the API.
-They are not supported for use with Braze SDKs.
+- Nested custom attributes are intended for custom attributes sent via the Braze SDK or API.
 - Partners do not support arrays of objects.
 We recommend against using this feature with app groups that have partner integrations enabled.
 - Objects have a maximum size of 50KB.
 - Key names and string values have a size limit of 255 characters.
 - Key names cannot contain spaces.

-## API request body
+## API example

 {% tabs %}
 {% tab Create %}